-- On the current book, the ECLs as a percentage of balance increased from 5.46% to 7.94% since the previous reporting period.
+- On the current book, the ECLs as a percentage of balance decreased from 7.94% from 7.26% since the previous reporting period.
 We believe this is a result of data volatility and it is appropriate to maintain this overall allowance as a percentage of outstanding balance in line with the previous reporting period.
-This resulted in an upward adjustment to the overall loss allowance of R453,000. - We note a relatively small movement in total balance distribution from the current to the collection book over the last reporting period.
-This is not large enough to be concerning and may just be due to normal fluctuations.
-This is also consistent with management observation relating to financial health statistics of the book that are being monitored.
-These statistics suggest that the overall default probability on the book has remained stable over the last reporting period. - Within the collections book itself, the model is responding to potentially improving payment experience that may follow in future.
-This pushes the average ECL as a percentage of outstanding balance on the collections category down to 79.52% (2021: 87.4%). - Within the legal book itself, the model is responding to potentially deteriorating payment experience that may follow in future.
-This pushes the average ECL as a percentage of outstanding balance on the collections category up to 99.48% (2021: 79.86%).
-This is the main reason for the overall increase in the impairment losses compared to the previous financial reporting period.
-We believe this is a sufficient loss allowance against the collections category, even in the current market conditions.
+This resulted in an downward adjustment to the overall loss allowance of R110,000. - We note a relatively big movement in total balance distribution from the current to the collection book over the last reporting period.
+This is large enough to be concerning and required the necessary review.
+These statistics suggest that the overall default probability on the book has become higher over the last reporting period. - Within the collections book itself, the model is responding to deteriorating payment experience that may follow in future.
+This pushed the average ECL as a percentage of outstanding balance on the collections category up to 94.79% (2022: 79.52%).
+This resulted in an upward adjustment to the overall loss allowance of R3,697,000.
+This is the main reason for the overall increase in the impairment losses compared to the previous financial reporting period. - Within the legal book itself, the model is responding to potentially deteriorating payment experience that may follow in future.
+This pushes the average ECL as a percentage of outstanding balance on the collections category up to 98.00% (2022: 99.48%).
 This observation is not contradicting to management observations around the financial health statistics and it is reassuring to witness the model responding to the updated data in this manner.
 The ECLs model appears to be suggesting that there is a possibility that collections on accounts that already form part of the collections book may decline, even though the probability of default may remain stable.